Goldbug Hot Springs – Idaho Hiking Adventure 2026

 - Salmon-Challis National Forest: Thousands of acres of wilderness with hiking trails, wildlife viewing, and backcountry camping offering endless outdoor recreation opportunities.

 - Other Idaho Hot Springs: The area is rich with natural hot springs worth exploring throughout the region for additional soaking experiences and adventures.
+If you’re willing to travel a bit farther, hidden gems like Bagby Hot Springs are known for a similarly remote, forested soak that’s well worth the detour.

 - Downtown Salmon: Charming small town offering restaurants, shops, basic services, and a convenient stop for supplies or meals before your hot springs adventure.